-General and administrative expenses include costs related to the relocation of the office in Beverley, Massachusetts to Fort Lauderdale, Florida.
-The office in Fort Lauderdale will now service our Global Short Sea Shipping businesses in addition to our Ocean Self-Unloader operations.
+General and administrative expenses include costs related to the completion of the office in Fort Lauderdale, Florida.
+The office supports our Global Short Sea Shipping businesses in addition to our Ocean Self-Unloader operations.

-Algoma does not incur selling expenses on ocean self-unloader business, but instead pays a commercial fee to the Pool manager.
+Algoma does not incur selling expenses on ocean self-unloader business, but instead pays a commercial fee to the Pool manager, which is reflected as an operating expense.